 It’s almost been a year since the surgery and her scar is barely visible, but the strong emotions her parents felt are still close at hand.“Without a doubt, it was the worst experience of my life, but we are so grateful for the quick diagnosis and excellent people who took care of her,” Jon said.
 “The better the equipment, the more streamlined these processes are for everyone.
 All the advancements in technology have really made this a normal-type procedure, whereas 15 years ago, this would have been a very life-threatening condition.”

-Amy Schutte is the Major Gifts Officer for St. Luke’s Magic Valley Health Foundation.
+Amy Schutte was the Major Gifts Officer for St. Luke’s Magic Valley Health Foundation.